• Skip to primary navigation

 2 cups Sabudana or Sago or Tapioca Pearls

 • Next morning drain the water from sabudana, and to this, add sooji rava or semolina, curd, salt, and mix well.
 Note that I have not added any water.
 I got the right consistency just by adding yogurt (dahi).
 The batter should be thick like the regular idli batter.
-You can check my video on sabudana idli for a better idea about batter consistency.

 2 cups Sooji rava or Semolina, 2 cups Yogurt or Curd or Dahi, Salt, to taste